microsoft/Reactors/workshop-resources/emerging-tech/M1_blockchain_smart_contract_development/learn_prework/README.md

         string _owner; // has a owner
      }
  ```
-You will see how this is being used in the mappings example below. <br><br>
+You will see how this is being used in the mappings example below.

 ### Mappings
 Mappings are key value pairs that are encapsulated (packaged together) ; these are closest to dictionaries or Objects in JavaScript.
 We typically use mapping to model real world objects and do faster lookups.
 The values could take on various types (including complex types like structs) making this flexible and human friendly to work with (i.e you can access values by mapping_instance.key)
-<br><br>

 Here is a smart contract that uses the struct `Vehicles_Schema` and saves a list of vehicles represented by the `Vehicles_Schema` as a dictionary.
-This somewhat mimics a database.  <br>
+This somewhat mimics a database.
 Notice the mapping signature `uint256 => Vehicles_Schema` => this indicates that the keys are of type unsigned integer and the values are `Vechicles_Schema` structs.

  ```